 Two Canada Goose images feature; the nominate species photographed in England and probably ssp maxima in New Zealand, both introduced with well-established populations.

 Cape Barren geese are Australian endemics where I photographed them and introduced species in New Zealand.

-I photographed the Egyptian goose, an introduced species, and the resident Greylag Goose in England.
+I photographed the Egyptian Goose, an introduced species, and the resident Greylag Goose in England.

 The plumed Whistling Duck is an Australian endemic and the Wandering Whistling Duck an Australian subspecies endemic.